 Step 1.
 From the WordPress dashboard, navigate towards the Settings > General

 Step 2.
 Change the Site Address from HTTP:// to Https://

-Check out the image for the better insights.
+Check out the image for better insights.

 Now your site is ready and enjoy using https on your WordPress site for free and make it secure for your readers.
-Thanks to CloudFlare, which made it possible, that even small sites could be used an SSL certificate.
+Thanks to CloudFlare, which made it possible, that even small sites could be used as an SSL certificate.